Together in Christ: 'Pray for Them!' — 1 Timothy 2:1-4

 I urge you, first of all, to pray for all people.

-Notice that Paul didn't tell Timothy only to pray for good people, Christians, godly people, or supportive leaders.
+Paul didn't tell Timothy to pray only for good people, Christians, godly people, or supportive leaders.
 Paul knew what it was to face difficult, unfair, vicious, and hostile authorities who abused and mistreated him.
 [1] Even after all that he had endured, Paul told Timothy to pray for ALL people.
 He especially emphasized praying for leaders and those in authority so that EVERYONE could live a peaceful life.
 Paul didn't limit Timothy's prayers of thanksgiving and intercession to the good rulers.
-Timothy's prayers were not easy prayers only for authorities with whom Timothy agreed or for people of faith.
+[2] Timothy's prayers were not easy prayers only for authorities with whom Timothy agreed or for people of faith.
 The old apostle wanted Timothy to pray for ALL people.
 Every person on the earth needs the opportunity to learn about Jesus and live a peaceful life of godliness and dignity.
-So, we need to pray for peace to have opportunities to share God's grace with all people.
+So, we need to pray for peace so there will be opportunities to share God's grace with all people.

-In our politically and ethnically fragmented world, our prayers can focus on defeating evil rulers and protecting vulnerable, godly citizens.
-While there is a time for us to pray for the deliverance for those oppressed and for stopping those who are evil, [2] we also must remember that Jesus taught us to pray for enemies, even those adversaries who persecute us.
-[3] Jesus came to save every person in the world, not condemn any of them.
-[4] Jesus has now sent us into the world to serve the lost and broken and lead them to follow Jesus.
-[5] God wants all people to come to repentance and find their way home to Him, [6] and our prayers are vital in helping our effective world outreach to happen successfully.
+In our politically and ethnically fragmented world, our prayers sometimes focus on defeating evil rulers and protecting vulnerable, godly citizens.
+While there is a time for us to pray for the deliverance for those oppressed and for stopping those who are evil, [3] we also must remember that Jesus taught us to pray for enemies, even those adversaries who persecute us.
+[4] Jesus came to save every person in the world, not condemn any of them.
+[5] He has now sent us into the world to serve the lost and broken and lead them to follow Him.
+[6] God wants all people to come to repentance and find their way home to Him, [7] and our prayers are vital in helping our world outreach to happen successfully and effectively.
 So, as we pray, let's balance our prayers with generous grace and cries for justice, begging for mercy, and declarations of Jesus' ultimate triumph over all evil.
 Because Paul told Timothy to be gracious in his prayers, we can pray graciously and thankfully for our rulers whether we like them, agree with them, or fear them.
 Why?

 This is good and pleases God our Savior, who wants everyone to be saved and to understand the truth.